 - 1. Follow all the instructions in the "Cleaning" section of this chapter. - 2.
-Fill up the fuel tank and add fuel stabilizer (if available) to prevent the fuel from deteriorating.
+Turn the fuel cock lever to "OFF". - 3.
+Drain the carburetor float chamber by loosening the drain bolt; this will prevent fuel deposits from building up.
+Pour the drained fuel into the fuel tank. - Fill up the fuel tank and add fuel stabilizer (if available) to prevent the fuel from deteriorating.